lnvglr/character-diversion/character-diversion.md

 2. specificity to one kind of discourse

 It lies in the nature of things, that specificity and specialization enable users to do one thing very well.

+One of the great struggles of user interface design (frankly, of all design), is finding a good balance  in giving the user just the right amount of choice—not to overwhelm, and not to limit.
+A good platform must predict the needs of its users, make smart decisions for them, and consequently decluttering the interface.
+A good platform must also give its users a feeling of agency and enable them to accomplish their specific goals instead of limiting them.

 ### Conclusion